bgoonz/BGOONZ_BLOG_2.0/src/pages/blog/python-resources.md

 Number guessing games are fun and pretty simple, all you need are a few loops.
 To start, we need to import random.

 That is pretty simple.
-Now we’ll make a list with the numbers were want available for the game
+Now we'll make a list with the numbers were want available for the game

 Next, we get a random number from the list

-Now, we need to ask the user for input, we’ll to this with a while loop
+Now, we need to ask the user for input, we'll to this with a while loop

 Have fun with this!

 ### 4. Notes

 Here is a more advanced project, but still pretty easy.
 This will be using a txt file to save some notes.
-The first thing we need to do is to create a txt file in your repl, name it 'notes.txt’
+The first thing we need to do is to create a txt file in your repl, name it 'notes.txt'
-Now, to open a file in python we use open('filename’, type) The type can be 'r’ for read, or 'w’ for write.
-There is another option, but we won’t be using that here.
+Now, to open a file in python we use open('filename', type) The type can be 'r' for read, or 'w' for write.
+There is another option, but we won't be using that here.
 Now, the first thing we are going to do is get what the user would like to save:

-Now we’ll open our file and save that text
+Now we'll open our file and save that text

 There we go, now the information is in the file.
-Next, we’ll retrieve it
+Next, we'll retrieve it

-There we go, that’s how you can open files and close files with python
+There we go, that's how you can open files and close files with python

 ### 5. Random Dare Generator

-Who doesn’t love a good dare?
+Who doesn't love a good dare?
 Here is a program that can generate random dares.
-The first thing we’ll need to do is as always, import random.
-Then we’ll make some lists of dares
+The first thing we'll need to do is as always, import random.
+Then we'll make some lists of dares